CESNET/du-docs/jupyterhub.md

 kubectl create secret generic {meta-username}-secret  --type=kubernetes.io/ssh-auth --from-file sshfs-keys/ssh-privatekey  -n jupyterhub-prod-ns
 ```

-4. Copy the id_rsa.pub to your `.ssh/authorized_keys` on storage-XXX.metacentrum.cz (according to where you have your data stored).
-E.g.
+4. Copy the id_rsa.pub to your `.ssh/authorized_keys` on storage-{CHOSEN_STORAGE}.metacentrum.cz *change {meta-username} to yours and change the place!* E.g.

 ```
 cat sshfs-keys/id_rsa.pub | ssh {meta-username}@storage-brno3-cerit.metacentrum.cz -T "cat >> .ssh/authorized_keys"
 ```

-*Secondly*,  PersistentVolume + PersistentVolumeClaim have to be availbale to have your home mounted in hub.

-# TODO
-how.

 Now you can access notebook on `hub.cerit-sc.cz` where you can choose which notebook type you want to use.
-Sign in with your meta username (do not use @META, only username).
-In jupyterhub, your home is located in `/home/meta/{meta-username}`.
+Sign in with your meta username but to have access to the home, enter only your username (without @META).
+In jupyterhub, your home is located in `/home/meta/{meta-username}-{CHOSEN_STORAGE}`.

+## Conda
+Creating custom environments through conda is allowed.
+Once you create some, they are stored in `/home/jovyan/my-conda-envs/`.
+Environments will persist across sessions but after 5 hours, the notebooks are destroyed and created environments cease to exist.
+(This can be changed.
+YES/NO?)

 ## Feature requests
 Any tips for features or new notebook types are welcomed in RT.